-We have reviewed the accompanying interim condensed consolidated statement of financial position of Globe Trade Centre S.A. (the "Company") as at 30 June 2015 and the related interim condensed consolidated income statement, interim condensed consolidated statement of comprehensive income, interim condensed consolidated statement of changes in equity, interim condensed consolidated statement of cash flows for the six-month period then ended and other explanatory notes (the "interim condensed consolidated financial statements").
+We have reviewed the accompanying interim condensed consolidated financial statements of Globe Trade Centre S.A.
+Capital Group (the "Group"), where Globe Trade Centre S.A. is the dominant entity (the "Company"), and is located in Warsaw, at 17 stycznia 45A street, as of 30 June 2016 including the interim condensed consolidated statement of financial position as of 30 June 2016, the interim condensed consolidated income statement, the interim condensed consolidated statement of comprehensive income, the interim condensed consolidated statement of changes in equity, the interim condensed consolidated statement of cash flows for the six-month period ended 30 June 2016 and other explanatory notes (the "interim condensed consolidated financial statements").

-Management is responsible for the preparation and fair presentation of these interim condensed consolidated financial statements in accordance with International Financial Reporting Standard IAS 34 'Interim Financial Reporting' as adopted by the European Union ("IAS 34").
+Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Financial Reporting Standard IAS 34 "Interim Financial Reporting" as adopted by the European Union ("IAS 34").
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.